mkloubert/nativescript-taskpie/README.md

 ## Data binding

-the following example is similar to the [demp app](https://github.com/mkloubert/nativescript-taskpie/tree/master/demo).
+The following example is similar to the [demp app](https://github.com/mkloubert/nativescript-taskpie/tree/master/demo).

 ### XML